-Summary of the Chiltern Branch achievements in 2016
+Summary of the Chiltern Branch achievements in 2017

 Neutering is as important an activity for us as rehoming because it is just as important to manage the cat population so as to avoid there being even more cats which need a new home at some point in their lives.
 We take part in World Spay Day each year to spread the word about the benefits of neutering.
-228 cats were neutered in 2016 with financial help from the branch.
+216 cats were neutered in 2017 with financial help from the branch.

 In summary we’ve had yet another busy year, and we can only achieve as much as we do through having a fantastic team of dedicated volunteers.
 We are lucky to have such a team.
 We all have our own parts to play in the process of taking a cat in and the final rehoming process.
-Whether it's an abandoned domestic, a much loved pet, who for various reasons has to be rehomed, or feisty feral that, at the time doesn't fully appreciate our efforts to get it somewhere better than where it was.
+Whether it's an abandoned domestic, a much-loved pet, who for various reasons has to be rehomed, or feisty feral that, at the time doesn't fully appreciate our efforts to get it somewhere better than where it was.
 We are always looking for more volunteers.
 Fosterers are especially needed - preferably with room for a double pen in their garden!!